Automated Frequency Coordination (AFC) FAQ

 Q. Does standard power require configuration?

-A. The Catalyst 9163E outdoor access point has standard power service enabled by default in DNA management mode.
-When using Meraki mode, standard power needs to be enabled.
+A. The Catalyst 9163E outdoor access point has standard power service enabled by default in Catalyst management mode.
+When using Meraki management mode, standard power needs to be enabled.
 For other access points, standard power should be enabled based on customer needs.
 Height parameters must be manually configured for indoor and outdoor access points.

 Note: Outdoor access points operating in the 6-GHz band are not allowed to use LPI mode; standard power is required for outdoor 6-GHz operation.